 Now, it’s not that Yellow River may remind you of The Beatles because of some thinly disguised Yellow Submarine reasons; it’s because of the exquisite 1970s feeling and taste it leaves, it’s because after you hear it you get a little bit happier, it’s just because like most Fab Four’s songs, Yellow River is still being played, danced and loved as many as five decades after its release.

-We have met Ivor Novello Award-winning Jeff Christie to talk about his masterpiece, the other great songs that followed including San Bernardino and Iron Horse, the state of rock music in the 1970s and what it was like to have Yellow River featured as a part of the soundtrack of the 2018 Oscar-winning movie Roma by Alfonso Cuarón.
+We have met Ivor Novello Award-winning Jeff Christie to talk about his signature song, the other great tracks that followed including San Bernardino and Iron Horse, the state of rock music in the 1970s and what it was like to have Yellow River featured as a part of the soundtrack of the 2018 Oscar-winning movie Roma by Alfonso Cuarón.

 Jeff, I know you’re recording a new album, would you like to talk about it?